Tyson Stengle: Geelong (2022–)

-After receiving a lifeline by Geelong at the end of 2021, Stengle made his club debut in Round 1 vs Essendon, kicking a career-high four goals.
-He cemented his spot in the side for the season, playing all 22 games and kicking 46 goals during the home and away season, finishing 12th in the Coleman Medal in his first year at Geelong.
-Stengle was selected as a forward pocket in the 2022 All-Australian team, along with fellow Geelong player Tom Hawkins.
+After receiving a lifeline by Geelong at the end of 2021, Stengle made his club debut in Round 1 against Essendon, kicking a career-high four goals.
+He cemented his spot in the side, playing all 22 games of the home and away season and kicking 46 goals, finishing 12th in the Coleman Medal and earning selection as a forward pocket in the 2022 All-Australian team, followed by a part in Geelong's 2022 premiership team.

+On the 30th of June 2024, Stengle signed a five-year contract extension with Geelong, which will see him play for the Cats until 2029.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of 2025.